 - You can think of a tag namespace as a container for your tag keys.
-It consists of a name, and zero or more tag key definitions.
-Tag namespaces are not case sensitive, and must be unique across the tenancy.
+It consists of a name and zero or more tag key definitions.
+Tag namespaces are not case sensitive and must be unique across the tenancy.
 The namespace is also a natural grouping to which administrators can apply policy.
-One policy on the tag namespace applies to all the tag definitions contained in it.
+One policy on the tag namespace applies to all the tag definitions contained within that namespace.

 - Tag Key

 - The name you use to refer to the tag.
-Tag keys are case insensitive (for example," mytagkey" duplicates "MyTagKey").
-Tag keys for defined tags must be created in a namespace.
-A tag key must be unique within a namespace.
+Tag keys are case insensitive.
+For example, "mytagkey" duplicates "MyTagKey".
+You must create tag keys for defined tags in a namespace.
+Each tag key must be unique within a namespace.

 - Tag Value Type